USA · Neuro-Rehabilitation Centers · Medical Technology Exclusive

 Next-generation neuro-rehabilitation network.
 Exclusive US lease for Cyberdyne HAL robotic exoskeleton.
 Phase 1 opens June 2026 in Princeton, Austin, and Tampa.
 Phase 2 adds 3 additional centers.
 US Rehab market $42.83B growing 6.52% CAGR through 2032.

-This document summarises the Walk Again Rehabilitation project funding brief.
-It does not constitute an offer or solicitation.
+This document summarises publicly-releasable project information and does not constitute an offer or solicitation of an offer to buy or sell securities.
 Forward-looking statements involve risks and uncertainties; actual results may differ materially.
+Past performance is not indicative of future results.